White Abarrio wins $6M Breeders' Cup Classic, trainer Rick Dutrow back on top after 10-year exile

 — Auguste Rodin, a leading 3-year-old from Europe, gave Irish trainer Aidan O’Brien a record seventh win in the $4 million Turf.
 Ryan Moore guided Auguste Rodin to a half-length victory.
 As the 5-2 favorite, Auguste Rodin paid $7 to win.
 He ran 1 1/2 miles in 2:24.30.

-— Nobals won the $1 million Turf Sprint at 12-1 odds.
-The 4-year-old gelding won by a neck for trainer Larry Rivelli.
-Under Gerardo Corrales, Nobals ran five furlongs in 55.15 seconds and paid $26 to win.
+— Nobals won the $1 million Turf Sprint by a neck for trainer Larry Rivelli.
+Under Gerardo Corrales, Nobals paid $26 to win at 12-1 odds.

+— Elite Power rallied down the center of the track to win the $2 million Sprint.
+Trained by Mott and ridden by Ortiz Jr., the 8-5 favorite paid $5.40 to win.

-— Inspiral won by a neck in the $2 million Filly & Mare Turf under 52-year-old Frankie Dettori, who scrapped his retirement plans in favor of riding for another year in the U.S. Trained by John Gosden, Inspiral ran 1 1/4 miles in 1:59.06 and paid $7 to win as the 5-2 favorite.
+— Inspiral won by a neck in the $2 million Filly & Mare Turf under 52-year-old Frankie Dettori, who scrapped his retirement plans in favor of riding for another year in the U.S. Trained by John Gosden, Inspiral paid $7 to win as the 5-2 favorite.

 — Goodnight Olive rallied three horses wide on the turn and drew off to a 2 3/4-length victory for a repeat win in the $1 million Filly & Mare Sprint.
-Ridden by Irad Ortiz Jr., she paid $4.20 to win as the even-money favorite for Brown.
-Goodnight Olive ran seven furlongs in 1:22.97.
+Ridden by Ortiz Jr., she paid $4.20 to win as the even-money favorite for Brown.

 — Idiomatic posted a half-length victory in the $2 million Distaff under Florent Geroux.
-She ran 1 1/8 miles in 1:50.57 and paid $5.60 to win as the 9-5 favorite for trainer Brad Cox.
+She paid $5.60 to win as the 9-5 favorite for trainer Brad Cox.

 Associated Press freelance writer Mike Farrell contributed to this report.